What is a term loan?

 Long-term loans

-Available at attractive term loan interest rates, long-term loans come with an extended tenor.
-The easy EMI option makes these advances convenient to repay over the long tenor while fulfilling a business’s requirement for lump-sum funding.
+Available at attractive Term Loan interest rates, long-term loans come with an extended tenure.
+The easy EMI option makes these advances convenient to repay over a long tenure while fulfilling a business’s requirement for lump-sum funding.
 Usually, such loans are secured in nature.

-Among multiple financing options available, term loans are one of the most convenient ones to avail as they come with pre-determined loan value, interest rates, EMIs, etc. Below is explained how a term loan works for an easy understanding of its functioning.
+Among multiple financing options available, Term Loans are one of the most convenient ones as they come with pre-determined loan value, interest rates, EMIs, etc. Below is explained how a Term Loan works for an easy understanding of its functioning.

 • Fixed loan amount

-You must repay the amount availed in EMIs throughout a fixed tenor as determined while availing the loan.
-Depending on loan repayment duration, it is classified as a short, mid or long-term loan.
+You must repay the amount availed in EMIs throughout a fixed tenure as determined while availing the loan.
+Depending on loan repayment duration, it is classified as a short, mid, or long-term loan.

 • May or may not require collateral

-Depending on the loan amount required, borrower’s eligibility and choice, term loans are available as both secured and unsecured credits.
-While personal loans, business loans, etc., are unsecured forms of term loans, advances like home loans qualify as secured term loans sanctioned against collateral.
+Depending on the loan amount required, the borrower’s eligibility and choice, Term Loans are available as both secured and unsecured credits.
+While personal loans, business loans, etc., are unsecured forms of Term Loans, advances like home loans qualify as secured Term Loans sanctioned against collateral.

 • Fixed or floating interest rate